 June Lake |

 This covers a wide area with very different landscapes.
-Many recommendations will be made in the detailed trip plan.
+Many recommendations below

 |